dendronhq/handbook/handbook/handbook.concepts.md

 The focus is on closing the loop [^loop] on outstanding work from the last month as well as focus on tasks that help us simplify and improve existing processes.
 Usually, a recovery phase will have some internal objectives

+### Standard Operating Procedure
+- alias: SOP
+A rule book for how to carry out a procedure from start to finish

 [^loop]: [[Close the Loop|dendron://dendron.handbook/handbook.company.values#close-the-loop]]